aio-libs/aiohttp/docs/web_reference.rst

                                 implemented never waits for this
                                 timeout but closes a server in a few milliseconds.

+   :param float keepalive_timeout: a delay before a TCP connection is
+                                   closed after a HTTP request.
+The delay allows for reuse of a TCP connection.

    :param ssl_context: :class:`ssl.SSLContext` for HTTPS server,
                        ``None`` for HTTP connection.